naver/egjs-view360/README.md

 |View|Inside-out|Outside-in|
 |Example| <img width="412" src="https://raw.githubusercontent.com/naver/egjs-view360/master/demo/assets/img/panoviewer_thumbnail.gif">|<img width="300" src="https://raw.githubusercontent.com/naver/egjs-view360/master/demo/assets/img/basic_spinview_thumb.gif">|
 ### [PanoViewer](https://naver.github.io/egjs-view360/panoviewer.html)
 It is a component that supports the **inside-out viewing** method in which observer becomes the center of the world and looks around.
-Full 360 photos taken with a 360-degree camera, as well as panoramic photos taken with a mobile phone.
+Full 360 photos & videos taken with a 360-degree camera, as well as panoramic photos taken with a mobile phone.
 Touch, mouse, and keyboard, as well as sophisticated customized motion sensing support, provide immersive immersion in virtual reality.

 ### [SpinViewer](https://naver.github.io/egjs-view360/spinviewer.html)
 It is a component that supports the **outside-in viewing** method in which the object is centered and the observer can turn around and observe the object.
 All you need to do is create a sprite image of objects from multiple angles.
 By giving images to components, we'll give you the experience of turning things around as if they were in your hands.